People Will Talk (1935 film)

 People Will Talk is a 1935 American comedy film directed by Alfred Santell and written by Herbert Fields.
 The film stars Charlie Ruggles, Mary Boland, Leila Hyams, Dean Jagger, Ruthelma Stevens, and Cecil Cunningham.
 The film was released on May 24, 1935, by Paramount Pictures.

 Synopsis

-After twenty years happy marriage, Henry and Clarice Wilton agree to pretend to fake a fight to prove to their squabbling daughter and son-in-law how distasteful arguments are.
-However the pretence soon gets our hand turning into a real running dispute between them.
+After twenty years of marriage, Henry and Clarice Wilton agree to pretend to fake a fight to prove to their squabbling daughter and son-in-law how arguments are.
+However the pretense soon gets our hand turning into a real running dispute between them.